Seasons in Thailand 2026

 • Dry Season (Nov–Mar): Ideal for staying at eco-lodges in Koh Kood and Chiang Dao, some of which operate on solar power and harvest rainwater.
 Booking early ensures funds flow directly to local conservation efforts.

-• Hot Season (Apr–May): Visit community-based lodges and homestays that depend on shoulder-season guests.
+• Hot Season (Apr–May): Visit community-based lodges and home-stays that depend on shoulder-season guests.
 Their slower pace allows for deeper connection — cooking local dishes, learning traditional weaving, or helping with mango harvests.

 • Green Season (Jun–Sep): Participate in reforestation, rice planting, or responsible trekking.
 Provinces like Nan and Mae Hong Son use this time for soil restoration, making it a true green traveler’s paradise.